nf-core/sarek/docs/usage.md

 ## Introduction

-Sarek is a workflow designed to detect variants on whole genome or targeted sequencing data.
+Sarek is a workflow designed to detect germline and somatic variants on whole genome, whole exome, or targeted sequencing data.

-Initially designed for Human, and Mouse, it can work on any species with a reference genome.
+Initially designed for human and mouse, it can work on any species if a reference genome is available.
-Sarek can also handle tumour / normal pairs and could include additional relapses.
+Sarek is designed to handle single samples, such as single normal and single tumor samples, and tumor-normal pairs including additional relapses.

 ## Running the pipeline